PrincetonML/SIF_mini_demo/README.md

 # SIF

 This is a minimum example for the sentence embedding algorithm in [the paper](https://openreview.net/forum?id=SyK00v5xx) "A Simple but Tough-to-Beat Baseline for Sentence Embeddings".
-The full set of code for the experiments in that paper is [here](https://github.com/PrincetonML/SIF).
+This example is good for those who would like to try SIF embeddings.
+If one would like to check the experiments in the paper, please see the full set of code [here](https://github.com/PrincetonML/SIF).

 The code is written in python and requires numpy, scipy, pickle, and sklearn.